By collaborating in the cloud and creating "virtual twins", cities will be able to visualize the effect of their choices in advance.

 A necessity regardless of the pandemic

-On the virtual twin of a city it will be possible to draw the embryo of a city that will no longer be a sum of houses and streets, but almost a living organism.
+On the virtual twin of a city it will be possible to draw the embryo of a city which will no longer be a sum of houses and streets, but almost a living organism.

 Eyes and ears everywhere.
 Also on social networks